-- Colorado law requires students who attend a public, private, or parochial kindergarten 12th grade school to be vaccinated against many of the diseases vaccines can prevent, unless a certificate of exemption is filed.
+- Colorado law requires students who attend a public, private, or parochial kindergarten 12th grade school to be vaccinated against many of the diseases that vaccines can prevent, unless a Certificate of Exemption is filed.
 For more information, visit cdphe.colorado.gov/schoolrequiredvaccines.
-Your student must be vaccinated against: - o Diphtheria, tetanus and pertussis (DTaP, DTP, Tdap) - o Hepatitis B (HepB) - o Measles, mumps and rubella (MMR) - o Polio (IPV) - o Varicella (chickenpox) - Colorado follows recommendations set by the Advisory Committee on Immunization Practices.
-Students entering kindergarten must receive their final doses of DTaP, IPV, MMR and varicella.
-Students entering 6th grade must receive one dose of Tdap vaccine, even if they are under 11 years of age.
-You can view recommended vaccine schedules at cdc.gov/vaccines/schedules/parents-adults/resources-parents.html. - Vaccines are recommended for hepatitis A, influenza, meningococcal disease and human papillomavirus, but are not required.
+Your student must be vaccinated against: - o Diphtheria, tetanus and pertussis (DTaP, DTP, Tdap). - o Hepatitis B (Hep B). - o Measles, mumps, and rubella (MMR). - o Polio (IPV). - o Varicella (chickenpox). - Colorado follows recommendations set by CDC's Advisory Committee on Immunization Practices.
+Students must receive their final doses of DTaP, IPV, MMR, and varicella prior to kindergarten entry.
+Students entering sixth grade must receive one dose of Tdap vaccine prior to entry, even if they are younger than 11-years-old.
+You can view recommended vaccine schedules at cdc.gov/vaccines/schedules/parents-adults/resources-parents.html. - Vaccines are recommended for hepatitis A, influenza, meningococcal disease, and human papillomavirus, but are not required for school entry.